alonsovm44/glupe/README.md

 > **Use LLMs in your codebase without letting them rewrite your codebase.**

-Glupe is a CLI tool that lets you **constrain where AI can generate code** — and keep everything else untouched.
+LLMs are powerful, but unconstrained generation is dangerous.
+Glupe is a CLI tool that acts as a **strict constraint layer** (or firewall) for AI code generation.
+You write the load-bearing architecture; the AI is only allowed to fill in the explicit blanks.

 ---